Ozzyz/hacking-snippets/README.md

 # hacking-snippets
 Useful snippets and links for hacking competitions.
+Work in progress

 # Table of Contents
 1. [Recconnaissance](#Recconnaissance)